Ayush23Dash/Blog-Website/README.md

 # Blog-Website
-This is a blogging website with /compose as a hidden route to publish blogs
+This is a blogging website with /compose as a hidden route to publish blogs.